 But how do you identify such outdated data?
 Here are some tips:

-Remember, keeping an eye on these metrics will help ensure that your marketing communications reach the right audience at the right time, thus increasing overall effectiveness!
+Remember, monitoring these metrics will help ensure that your marketing communications reach the right audience at the right time, thus increasing overall effectiveness!

 Once you’ve identified this outdated information, what should be done next?